NaldoGomes0897/xtalk/README.md

 ```
 Note that `**kwargs` is necessary in `__init__` to swallow shadowed parameters from `DefaultPipeline`.
 And if you add a new arg to `__init__`, you will need to register it as a `field`, specifying its `clone` behavior (`True/False`)

-Based on xtalk’s event-bus mechanism, then you can add a new `Manager` to subscribe to an existing `Event` and implement the custom functionality you need.
+Based on X-Talk’s event-bus mechanism, then you can add a new `Manager` to subscribe to an existing `Event` and implement the custom functionality you need.
 Meanwhile, you can create a new `Event` if needed.
     For Example:
 ```python
 LLMOutputRefactoredFinal = create_event_class(